 Can I drink alcohol while breastfeeding?

 Small amounts of alcohol while breastfeeding do not pose a problem for your baby see Breastfeeding and Drinking Alcohol for recommended limits.

 Lots of medications are compatible with breastfeeding.
 For resources to check the compatibility of medicines see Medications and Breastfeeding.

 Do I need to eat extra food while breastfeeding?

-During the first six months of his life your baby will double his birthweight on breast milk alone.
-Your metabolism efficiently handles this energy requirement by using the fat stores laid down in pregnancy alongside eating around 500 extra calories a day 6.
+During the first four to six months of his life a baby will double his birthweight on breast milk alone.
+Your metabolism efficiently handles this energy requirement by using the fat stores laid down in pregnancy alongside eating around 500 extra calories a day 11.
 Women who are very underweight or malnourished with no fat stores will need to eat more.

 Do I need to drink a lot of water?

 You will probably find you are more thirsty than usual while breastfeeding.
 Drinking just enough fluid to quench your new thirst and ensure your urine is pale coloured will keep you well hydrated and provide enough liquid to make plenty of breast milk.
 There’s no need to drink huge amounts of extra water (or other drinks such as cows’ milk) to increase the amount of breast milk you make 12131415.
 Breast milk volume is increased by efficient and continual breast emptying, not by how much fluid you drink.
 One study by Dusdieker (1990) suggested drinking 25% more fluids than baseline may even reduce the volume of breast milk slightly.

 You don’t need more fluids than you want in order to make milk, and your supply won’t decrease if you’re mildly dehydrated.
 If your urine is medium to pale yellow, then you’re doing fine.
 Oxytocin release can make you suddenly thirsty (carrying a water bottle helps).